test-circle-provisioner/go-sample-template/README.md

-# go-hello-world
+# {{ .Name }}

-Provides a simple example of a production ready RPC service in Go.
+{{ .Name }} is a simple example of a production ready RPC service in Go.
 Instead of attempting to abstract away the details of bootstrapping a new service, this is meant to be used as a blueprint of how to piece together various libraries.

 # Libraries